santiagosayshey/DigiBrain/content/AI Prompt.md

 Please use the following note-taking format:

 > [!idea] Main Idea or Concept
 > Explanation of the main idea or concept in a concise manner.
-Use bullet points if needed to break down sub-points or key details.

 > [!example] Example or Illustration
 > Provide a concrete example or illustration to help clarify the main idea or concept.
 This could be a code snippet, diagram, or real-world scenario.

 > [!consider] Additional Considerations or Related Ideas
-> Discuss any additional points to consider, related ideas, or implications of the main concept.
+> Discuss any additional points to consider, analogies, related ideas, or implications of the main concept.
 This helps to provide context and connect ideas.

 The different callouts serve specific purposes:
 - [!idea]: Introduces a main idea or concept.